 |Demolition of former Blue Elephant Book Shop at Emory Commons ( Photo courtesy of Decatur Metro )|

 The new Chase will open in place of what was a Chapter 11 Bookstore in the 90s and later became Blue Elephant Book Shop.
-The former bookstore space was demolished earlier today and the new Chase will be built as an outparcel of the center rather than being connected to other tenants.

 I grew up not far from this center and have witnessed plenty of changes at the center over the years.
 The anchor space currently occupied by Publix Supermarket used to be an A & P ( The Great Atlantic & Pacific Tea Company ) until the grocery stores complete exit from the Atlanta market in the late 90s.
 The new Petco used to be a Blockbuster Video while other tenants like The Sport Shoe were replaced with a UPS Store.